Zeno crossovers in the entanglement speed of spin chains with noisy impurities: quantum XY chain with a noisy impurity

-We first evaluate the dynamics of the local magnetisation, $m(x,t) = \langle \sigma_x^z(t) \rangle$, as a function of its position along the chain, $x$, and at time, $t$.
-In order to investigate this quantity, we turn to the adjoint master equation which takes the following form, given that the jump operator is Hermitian,
+In this section we study the local magnetisation profile and the global magnetisation of the spin chain to further extend the results presented in reference~\cite{PhysRevB.102.100301}, before moving on to the central result of this paper in \sref{sec:EE}.
+First, we evaluate the dynamics of the local magnetisation $m(i,\gamma,t) = \Tr[\rho(t) \sigma_i^z]$, as a function of its position along the chain $i \in [-L,L]$ for different values of $\gamma$.
+We proceed by numerically simulating the adjoint master equation, which takes the following form (given that the jump operator is Hermitian)~\cite{Heinz_2010}